Leadwerks/Documentation/CPP/GetHmd.md

 ## Returns

 Returns an object representing the user's head-mounted display.
-This will always be returned, regardless of whether the headset is plugged in or active.
+If the world parameter is non-NULL, this will always be returned, regardless of whether the headset is plugged in or active.

-## Remarks

-If the initialize argument is set to true, this function must be called before the first call to [World:Render](World_Render.md).

-This function can be used to check if an HMD is in use by setting the initialize argument to false.
+If the world parameter is NULL or not defined, the function will only return an HMD object if the HMD has already been initialized.
+This can be used to check if an application is running in VR mode.

-The world parameter will be ignored after the first call to this function that as the initialize argument set to true.

 ## Example